postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-methods.md

 In many cases, you will want your aspect to override _many_ methods.
 For instance, a _synchronized object_ aspect has to override all public instance methods and wrap them with a `lock` statement.

-To override one or more methods, your aspect needs to implement the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method and invoke <xref:Metalama.Framework.Aspects.IAdviceFactory.OverrideMethod*?text=builder.Advices.OverrideMethod> method.
+To override one or more methods, your aspect needs to implement the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method and invoke <xref:Metalama.Framework.Aspects.IAdviceFactory.Override*?text=builder.Advices.Override> method.

-The _first argument_ of `OverrideMethod` is the <xref:Metalama.Framework.Code.IMethod> that you want to override.
+The _first argument_ of `Override` is the <xref:Metalama.Framework.Code.IMethod> that you want to override.
 This method must be in the type being targeted by the current aspect instance.

-The _second argument_ of `OverrideMethod` is the name of the template method.
+The _second argument_ of `Override` is the name of the template method.
 This method must exist in the aspect class and, additionally:

 * The template method must be annotated with the `[Template]` attribute,
 * The template method must have a compatible return type and must have only parameters that exist in the target method with a compatible type.
 When the type is unknown, `dynamic` can be used.
 For instance, the following template method will match any method because it has no parameter (therefore will match any parameter list) and have the universal `dynamic` return type, which also matches `void`.